 No matter where your pregnancy journey takes you, the Detroit Medical Center and Children's Hospital of Michigan teams are ready for you.

 Our services for moms and babies include:

 - NICUs and Special Care Nurseries in all our birthing locations, including one Level IV NICU (the highest level of care available)

 - PANDA One - a dedicated intensive care transport team to bring children across Michigan to Children's Hospital of Michigan

-To learn more about the expert care that DMC Hospitals and the Children's Hospital of Michigan provide for mothers and babies, please click here.
+To learn more about the care that DMC Hospitals and the Children's Hospital of Michigan provide for mothers and babies, please click here.

 Get our advice and upcoming events about weight, pain, heart and more.